barrie-cork/thesis-swarm/project_docs/UI_by_feature/serpExecution.md

 ### 4. Visual Design and Styling Guidelines

-This section details the specific visual styling for the SERP Execution feature, drawing from the global Thesis Grey UI/UX Style Guide.
+This section details the specific visual styling for the Search Execution feature, drawing from the global Thesis Grey UI/UX Style Guide.

 #### 4.1.
 General Colour System (from Style Guide)